Roy Halladay: 2002–2006

 In 2004, Halladay was placed on the disabled list twice due to right shoulder problems.
 In 133.0 innings, he went 8–8 with a 4.20 ERA.
 He walked 39 batters, seven more than he had walked in 2003 when he had pitched twice as many innings.
 He later revealed that he had been injured throughout the entire season with a "tired throwing arm", which he believed was from intense workouts in the preseason.

 The 2005 season began successfully for Halladay, as he posted a 12–4 record with a 2.41 ERA in 19 starts.
 He was selected to his third All-Star team and was slated to be the starting pitcher for the American League at the All-Star Game in Detroit.
 However, on July 8, Halladay's leg was broken by a line drive off the bat of Texas Rangers left fielder Kevin Mench.
 As a result, he was replaced in the All-Star Game by Matt Clement of the Boston Red Sox, while Mark Buehrle of the Chicago White Sox was named the starting pitcher for the American League.
 Despite rehabilitation of his leg, Halladay would sit out the remainder of the season.
 On March 16, 2006, Halladay signed a three-year, $40 million contract extension through 2010.
-During that year, Halladay finished near the top of the MLB in wins with 16.
+During that year, Halladay finished near the top of MLB in wins with 16.
 He was named to the American League All-Star Team as a reserve on July 3, along with four of his Blue Jays teammates.
 It marked the second-most appearances in club history, and Halladay's fourth as an All-Star.
 Although Halladay's strikeout total was lower in 2006 than in previous seasons, his ground ball/fly ball ratio, complete games, and innings pitched were all among the American League leaders.

 2007–2009

 Halladay was the American League pitcher of the month in April 2007, going 4–0, highlighted by a 10-inning complete-game win over the Detroit Tigers.
 However, he pitched poorly in his two starts in May, and on May 11 was placed on the disabled list and underwent an appendectomy.
 He returned to the rotation in his usual form on May 31 against the Chicago White Sox.
 Halladay went seven innings, giving up just six hits and allowing no runs on his way to his 100th career win.
 2007 also saw Halladay hit his first career RBI.
 Against the Los Angeles Dodgers on June 10, his ground ball single to center field allowed John McDonald to score.
 He shut out the Seattle Mariners on July 22, allowing only three hits.

 In 2008, for the sixth consecutive year, Halladay was Toronto's opening-day starter, improving his own club record.
-He lost 3–2 in a pitcher's duel with New York's Chien-Ming Wang.
-His first win of the season came in his next start against Boston, when he outpitched Josh Beckett in his season debut.
+He lost 3–2 to the New York Yankees, in a pitcher's duel with Chien-Ming Wang.
+His first win of the season came in his next start, against Boston, when he outpitched Josh Beckett.